jf2978/digital-garden/writing/web3/Redefining Ownership.md

     - this makes me think about the importance of fleshing out [[Redirecting Greed]]
  - primary sources (data, research papers)
     - [[What we do and don’t know: a meta-analysis of the knowledge gap hypothesis]] -- what does sociological research say about how information spreads throughout a society? the knowledgeable tend to run tight circles and are always at an advantage
-    - [[Self-determination Theory: When Mind Mediates Behavior]] -- meaningful/fast spread of information beyond the rigid infrastructure (re: government programs, etc.) we set up in our societies requires two-way participation -- otherwise this redefinition, and will fall on deaf ears, or worse, in an echo chamber of the self-fulfilling intellectualization that is rampant within social media politics today.
+    - [[Self-determination Theory - When Mind Mediates Behavior]] -- meaningful/fast spread of information beyond the rigid infrastructure (re: government programs, etc.) we set up in our societies requires two-way participation -- otherwise this redefinition, and will fall on deaf ears, or worse, in an echo chamber of the self-fulfilling intellectualization that is rampant within social media politics today.
  	   - how do I not come across like a hypocrite though?
 What am I doing outside of writing about the "working class"?
  	   - See if QB would be down to accept crypto payments????
  		   - Long shot, but that would be dope